- BUS FPX 4121 Assessment 5 Ethics and Patient-Centered Care.

 Another ethical issue relates to patient consent in the hospital: The finalized skiing protocols and compliance with the policies may lead to non-informative or limited understanding of a patient’s conditions and the corresponding treatments.
 This issue is however slightly complex especially when patients have different cultural understandings as well as different levels of health literacy.

-Precisely, the ethical conflict emerges if healthcare professionals are to go ahead and treat some patient if the patient cannot consent to the treatment but has not refused it as well (Williams et al. , 2020).
-Such factors are language difficulties, cultural differences, lack of time in emergencies, institutional rules that could not be sufficient enough to address these issues (Davis, 2021).
+Precisely, ethical conflict emerges if healthcare professionals are to go ahead and treat some patients if the patient cannot consent to the treatment but has not refused it as well (Williams et al., 2020).
+Such factors are language difficulties, cultural differences, lack of time in emergencies, and institutional rules that could not be sufficient enough to address these issues (Davis, 2021).
 Autonomy is particularly important here, but here it must be aligned with non-maleficence – the guideline to do no active harm, which clients and diagnosticians weigh in deciding the patient’s therapy.

 Ethical Principles

-Healthcare management encompasses a broad area of ethical principles and policies which assist leaders in the delivery of ethical choices relating to clinical and organizational issues.
-In relation to patient centered care, specific ethical theories include autonomy, beneficence, non-malificence and justice.
-These principles apply when dealing with conflicts of interests involving many and diverse persons in the healthcare facilities.
-Two, autonomy encourages the patients’ rights to self-determination of their needs since they are capable to decide on the most appropriate care to seek.
+Healthcare management encompasses a broad area of ethical principles and policies that assist leaders in the delivery of ethical choices relating to clinical and organizational issues.
+Regarding patient-centered care, specific ethical theories include autonomy, beneficence, non-maleficence, and justice.
+These principles apply when dealing with conflicts of interest involving many and diverse persons in healthcare facilities.
+Two, autonomy encourages the patients’ rights to self-determination of their needs since they are capable of deciding on the most appropriate care to seek.

-In the field of healthcare management this principle directs the choices that aim at obtaining the patient’s consent and participation in treatment processes.
-For instance when formulating policies on informed consents, the health care manager need to consider information acquisition by the patients, together with factors that would facilitate patients to make decisions that reflect on their values (Beauchamp & Childress, 2019).
+In the field of healthcare management, this principle directs the choices that aim at obtaining the patient’s consent and participation in treatment processes.
+For instance, when formulating policies on informed consent, the healthcare manager needs to consider information acquired by the patients, together with factors that would facilitate patients to make decisions that reflect their values (Beauchamp & Childress, 2019).

 External and Internal Factors

-These are government policies, accreditation, new technologies and social economical factors.
-Laws that have been put in place by federal authorities such as the CMS or HHS set down guidelines on the treatment of patients, the protection of their information and how payment procedures should be conducted within a particular healthcare organization.
+These are government policies, accreditation, new technologies, and socioeconomic factors.
+Laws that have been put in place by federal authorities such as the CMS or HHS set down guidelines on the treatment of patients, the protection of their information, and how payment procedures should be conducted within a particular healthcare organization.
 Adherence to such rules and regulations is mandatory to prevent legal consequences and for an organization to qualify to partake in any federally funded projects (Gleason & Blanchard, 2020).

 They are organizational culture, leadership, financial and personnel resources, and organizational workforce.
-Organizational culture, that includes values, beliefs and behavior patterns within an institution regulates how practices in health care are applied.
-The culture of an organization such as patient focus for instance will dictate management practices aimed at engaging the patient, being understanding of the patient’s situation and respecting their decision making authority (McAlearney et al., 2020).
+Organizational culture, which includes values, beliefs, and behavior patterns within an institution regulates how practices in health care are applied.
+The culture of an organization such as patient focus for instance will dictate management practices aimed at engaging the patient, being understanding of the patient’s situation, and respecting their decision-making authority (McAlearney et al., 2020).

-Leadership also has a significant impact; where organizations have many transformational leaders who encourage workforce to perform better, quality and innovation of services is enhanced, autocratic leaders on the other hand more so emphasize on legal compliance.
+Leadership also has a significant impact; where organizations have many transformational leaders who encourage the workforce to perform better, the quality and innovation of services are enhanced, autocratic leaders on the other hand more so emphasize legal compliance.

-Several studies have indicated that clinical ethics consultations positively affect the quality of care, patients’ satisfaction, and reduces or discourages working staff disagreements by providing a well-organized procedure in addressing ethical dilemmas (Johnston & Angelos, 2020).
+Several studies have indicated that clinical ethics consultations positively affect the quality of care, and patients’ satisfaction, and reduce or discourage working staff disagreements by providing a well-organized procedure in addressing ethical dilemmas (Johnston & Angelos, 2020).

 Thus, by applying critical evaluation of these factors, the healthcare managers are likely to make sound decisions, with the exercising of ethical health of healthcare organization.
-Clinical applications of different ethical methods such as the Four-Box Method are well documented to helps when making ethical concerns such as decisions concerning terminal patients, consent and the use of resources (Jonsen, Siegler & Winslade, 2019).
+Clinical applications of different ethical methods such as the Four-Box Method are well documented to help when making ethical concerns such as decisions concerning terminal patients, consent, and the use of resources (Jonsen, Siegler & Winslade, 2019).

 Another strategy that is commonly and effectively used in practice, and which is based on scientific evidence, is the concept of professional collaboration and teamwork.
-Regular ethical dilemmas entailing physicians, nurses, social workers, and legal advisors as members of an extensive team of healthcare professionals protects and preserves various viewpoints from an ethical standpoint.
+Regular ethical dilemmas entailing physicians, nurses, social workers, and legal advisors as members of an extensive team of healthcare professionals protect and preserve various viewpoints from an ethical standpoint.

 This is the approach that engages everyone and thus can give a broader perspective when solving the problem as all the possible angles are considered.
-Reports indicate that the integration of education across disciplines improves the ethical decision-making leading to improved patients’ results and the consistency of the application of ethics across the given cases (Morley et al. , 2021).
+Reports indicate that the integration of education across disciplines improves ethical decision-making leading to improved patient results and the consistency of the application of ethics across the given cases (Morley et al., 2021).

 Personal Moral Integrity Guides Ethical Decision

-Business virtues are fundamental to formulating and implementing ethical standards within the health care leadership systems and can also be considered as leaders’ personal moral standards.
-Ethical values such as integrity, ethical, and consistent, determine the trust the respect that healthcare leaders need to create in order to be able to influence change and take the right ethical decisions.
+Business virtues are fundamental to formulating and implementing ethical standards within the health care leadership systems and can also be considered as leaders’ moral standards.
+Ethical values such as integrity, ethics, and consistency, determine the trust the respect that healthcare leaders need to create to be able to influence change and make the right ethical decisions.

-Ethical personalities guarantee that leaders in the field of medicine make actions based on well-developed ethical principles.
-Individuals who possess sound moral values foster and subscribe to the fundamental ethical values like patient’s self-determination, doing good, avoiding harm and fairness.
+Ethical personalities guarantee that leaders in the field of medicine take action based on well-developed ethical principles.
+Individuals who possess sound moral values foster and subscribe to fundamental ethical values like patient self-determination, doing good, avoiding harm, and fairness.

 From the case under analysis, it can be concluded that effective leadership in healthcare management implies not only managerial competencies but also ethical and moral values.
-Self-promising superior conducts earn trust and confidence of subordinates, patients, and other users of services or users in the organization.
-This trust is critical because it paves way for trusting relationships for this manner, people can comfortably voice their ethical concerns within their working places (Schaubroeck et al. , 2021).
+Self-promising superior conducts earn the trust and confidence of subordinates, patients, and other users of services or users in the organization.
+This trust is critical because it paves the way for trusting relationships in this manner, people can comfortably voice their ethical concerns within their workplaces (Schaubroeck et al., 2021).

 The leader with strong morality also has a better chance of meeting the ethical dilemmas and issues on the ground.
-It holds them to ethical principles which help create direction in decision making in cases that may be vague as to come up with a decision that will be ethical and support their organization’s culture.
-This capability is most valuable in conditions that are time sensitive and perhaps ethically demanding, for instance, while providing care to patients in critical wards and while handling patients’ end-of-life issues (Miller & Schaefer, 2020).
+It holds them to ethical principles which help create direction in decision-making in cases that may be vague to come up with a decision that will be ethical and support their organization’s culture.
+This capability is most valuable in conditions that are time-sensitive and perhaps ethically demanding, for instance, while providing care to patients in critical wards and while handling patients’ end-of-life issues (Miller & Schaefer, 2020).

 Conclusion

-Ethical issues that arise from internal organizational issues and processes that, final treatment decisions imply just how comprehensive and intricate the decision making process in health care is.
-Each scenario poses questions of ethical theory including individuals’ right to self-determination, the principle of doing good, the principle of non-harming, and the principle of fairness, all of which have to be answered while taking cognizance of constraints including legal regimes and organisational cultures, available resources, policies and procedures.
+Ethical issues that arise from internal organizational issues and processes that, final treatment decisions imply just how comprehensive and intricate the decision-making process in health care is.
+Each scenario poses questions of ethical theory including individuals’ right to self-determination, the principle of doing good, the principle of non-harming, and the principle of fairness, all of which have to be answered while taking cognizance of constraints including legal regimes and organizational cultures, available resources, policies and procedures.
+Read more about our sample BUS FPX 4121 Assessment 1 for complete information about this class.

 References